FlipperMaker/flippermaker.github.io/README.md

 ## Update 5/20/2022
-* Added support for TouchTunes files!
-Brute force coming soon.
+* Added support for brute force TouchTunes files!
+You can now brute force all the pins for a specific button
 * [`Previous Updates`](https://github.com/FlipperMaker/flippermaker.github.io/discussions/categories/updates)

 ## Currently Supported: